Oberheim/algodat/README.md

 I did these in 2012 but have uploaded them to GitHub for future reference.

-DISCLAIMER: I do not claim or guarantee that any of the provided solutions is correct, this is just the source code I wrote during the course.
+<b>DISCLAIMER:</b> I do not claim or guarantee that any of the provided solutions is correct, this is just the source code I wrote during the course.